grimmer0125/d4c-queue/README.md

 # D4C Queue

-Pass a `async` function, a function returning a promise, or a normal non-async function into task queues, with their arguments.
+Pass a `async` function, a promise-returning function or a normal non-async function into task queues, with their arguments.
 Do them sequentially, and get their values by `await` if need.
-Besides using a function as a parameter, it also supports to use [Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) on your instance method or static methods.
+Besides using a function as a parameter, it also supports to use [Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html)(`@synchronized`) on your instance method or static methods.

 ## Features